 Here, I've written an app for keeping track of the books I'm currently reading in my book club.

-Since it's half the size, you can fit twice as many of them in a SIMD register or a page in memory, which, on supported hardware, generally results in a doubling of performance.
+Since it's half the size, you can fit twice as many of them in a SIMD register or page of memory which, on supported hardware, generally results in a doubling of performance.

-So be careful translating code that was originally implemented for Double or Float to work with Float16.
+Beware, though.
+As a smaller data type, it also has a more limited precision and range, so be careful translating code that was originally implemented for double or float to work with Float16.